clawpack/doc/doc/geoclaw1d.rst

   a rotationally symmetric 2d solution.
-The 2d shallow water (or Boussinesq) equations can then be reduced to 1d equations that have a similar form to the plane wave equations, with the addition also of a geometric source term.
+The 2d shallow water (or Boussinesq) equations can then be reduced to 1d equations that have a similar form to the plane wave equations, with the addition also of a geometric source term [BergerLeVeque2023]_.
   This source term is built in to the solution procedure in this case.

 - `rundata.geo_data.coordinate_system == 2`: `x` is measured in degrees
   for a problem that is rotationally symmetric on the sphere about some axis